Private Walking Tour Salzburg

 Mozart is everywhere in Salzburg, but how did that start?
 He was born in Salzburg, but after his death, most people in Salzburg have forgotten Mozart.
 Only 50 years after his death the statue was built, the genius remembered and the Mozart cult began.
 Mozart Square with the statue is one of the most iconic places in Salzburg and the end of most of our walking tours unless otherwise requested.

 You get to see the essentials of Salzburg without customizing your tour.
 Because your private tour guide is fully committed to your group, she or he gets to know you better and can customize along the way.
-However, if there are any particular interests, any additional sights on your bucket list, please mention them in the additional comments field in your request below.
+However, if there are any particular interests or any additional sights on your bucket list, please mention them in the additional comments field in your request below.

-Frequently Asked Question
+Frequently Asked Questions